GSA/Section508.gov/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build Locally

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build:dev` to build the project.
+The build artifacts will be stored in the `art/` directory.

 ## Dev Build

 Run `npm run build:dev` to build the project with configurations for the development environment.
-The build artifacts will be stored in the `dist/` directory.

-## Build

-Run `npm run build:test` to build the project with configurations for the test environment.
-The build artifacts will be stored in the `dist/` directory.

-## Build

-Run `npm run build:prod` to build the project with configurations for the production environment.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests